Living in Bridgnorth

 Is Bridgnorth a good place to live?

-What schools are in Bridgnorth?
+What are the schools in Bridgnorth like?

-What is the transport like in Bridgnorth?
+What is the average house price in Bridgnorth?

 Where does this data come from?